 - The hospital will send the blood samples to the state public health lab.

 What conditions are tested?

-- The state public health lab tests all blood samples for over fourty different conditions.
-We provide a list of conditions for your reference.
+- The state public health lab tests all blood samples for over forty different conditions.
+We provide a list of conditions in the

 Accessing or requesting test results